menu icon

 Close up of a grain salad made with quinoa, tomatoes, cucumber, and fresh herbs

-Whenever possible, I enjoy experimenting with flavors from around the world.
-Inspired by a dish I had while studying abroad in Egypt, this Low FODMAP Quinoa Tabbouleh is gluten-free (it’s normally made with wheat bulgur) and filled with fresh flavor!
+I love experimenting with flavors from around the world whenever possible.
+Inspired by a tasty dish I enjoyed while studying abroad in Egypt, this low-FODMAP quinoa Tabbouleh brings a fresh, international twist to your table!

 Ingredients needed for low FODMAP quinoa tabbouleh measured out into white bowls